grasdk/pigallery2/CONTRIBUTING.md

 15. Setting `content` BehaviorSubject (rxjs) with the `ContentWrapperWithError` from the server.
 16. Rendering gallery: UI is data binded to the `galleryService.content` [gallery.component.html]

+## Running the tests locally
+You can run tests in various ways.
+If you use VS Code, the built-in testing funtionality is a good way to visualize and run the tests.
+You can also run tests from the command line:

+- Run all tests:

+  `npx mocha`
+- Run all tests in parallel and report with very verbose output (to debug tests that don't run):

+  `npx mocha --reporter spec --parallel`
+- Run a specific test (here the SettingsRouter in the backend):

+  `npx mocha ./test/backend/integration/routers/admin/SettingsRouter.js`